KDLX (AM): Christian radio

 After the Putbrese family purchased KWKY, the format was switched to an Evangelical Christian talk and teaching format along with some high school sports.
 KWKY became a brokered-time station, with national and local religious leaders buying segments of time on the station, during which they could ask listeners for financial support for their ministries.

 A fire in 1977 caused $70,000 worth of damages to KWKY's Norwalk studios.
 After 30 years of Evangelical Christian programming, a local group of Catholic business and religious leaders purchased the station through a non-profit corporation, St. Gabriel Communications.
 While the station still broadcasts religious programming, it is targeted towards Catholic listeners.

 Regional Mexican

-In March 2025, Iowa Catholic Radio announced that its programming would move from KWKY to KDLS-FM 105.5, under the call sign KIHS, on April 1.
-KWKY will, in turn, take on KDLS-FM's "La Ley" regional Mexican format, and change its call sign to KDLX.
+In 2024, Saint Gabriel Communications reached an agreement to sell the station to Latin Broadcasting.
+This transaction marked the end of the station’s long tenure as a religious broadcaster in the Des Moines market.
+The sale was finalized following approval from the Federal Communications Commission, with the purchase price for the 1150 AM frequency and its associated assets reported at $350,000.
+Immediately following the transfer of control, the new owners changed the station's call sign from KWKY to KDLX and launched a Regional Mexican format branded as "La Ley 1150."
+Religious programming was moved to KIHS 105.5 FM in Perry, Iowa, and KQBV 88.5 in Adel, Iowa.
+As part of the 2024 acquisition, Latin Broadcasting retained the license for the station's FM translator, K233CG, which broadcasts on 94.5 MHz.